 ---- -------- ------------------ -------- -------

-autogen 0s 168h0m0s 1 trueThe preceding query returns the retention policy of the NOAA_water_database database in a tabular format.
-The response of the query shows that the database has only one retention policy named autogen. autogen is the DEFAULT retention policy of the database.
-This retention policy has an infinite duration, a seven-day shard group duration, and a replication factor of one.
+autogen 0s 168h0m0s 1 trueThe NOAA_water_database database has one retention policy: autogen.
+It is the DEFAULT policy, with infinite duration (0s), a seven-day shard group duration (168h0m0s), and a replication factor of 1.

 > USE NOAA_water_database